NashJames/Potions/README.md

 ## Dark Mode Detection

 Since GitHub has a dark mode, we need to account for that in the design.
-Luckily, CSS introduced the `prefers-color-scheme` property in 2019.
-So we can throw some fairly simple media queries in our CSS to handle that.
+The obvious solution is the CSS property `prefers-color-scheme`, launched in 2019.
+Luckily, it can be handled using some fairly simple media queries in our CSS.
 For instance:

 <!-- prettier-ignore -->
 ```css